JuliaLang/julia/doc/src/manual/types.md

 When the type is abstract,
 it suffices for the value to have a concrete type that is a subtype of the abstract type.
-When appended to a variable on the left-hand side of an assignment, or as part of a `local` declaration, the `::` operator means something a bit different: it declares the variable to always have the specified type, like a type declaration in a statically-typed language such as C. Every value assigned to the variable will be converted to the declared type using [`convert`](@ref):
+When appended to a variable on the left-hand side of an assignment, or as part of a `local` declaration, the `::` operator means something a bit different: it annotates the variable to always have the specified type, like a type declaration in a statically-typed language such as C. Every value assigned to the variable will be converted to the declared type using [`convert`](@ref):